Design and First Tests of the Trapped Electrons Experiment T-REX: T-REX Testing and First Results

 The reason for this could be due to multiple sources such as: \begin{itemize} \item electrons escaping the potential well and travelling along the magnetic field lines upwards to the top of the vacuum chamber (already modeled in FENNECS); \item glow discharge between the top of the central electrode and the top flange of the vacuum chamber (no model in FENNECS yet); \item ion induced electron emission (IIEE) on the central electrode (already modeled in FENNECS). \end{itemize}

 The measured currents presented hereby are the DC components of the signal and allow the study of the current distribution.
-In particular, $I_{TREK}$, $I_{T.F.}$, $I_{O.E.}$, and $I_F$ are shown in Figs.~\ref{fig:ITREK}, \ref{fig:ITF}, \ref{fig:IOE}, and \ref{fig:IF} as a function of $V_{bias}$, and for different $|B|$.
-Moreover, $I_{Sum} = I_{TREK} - I_{T.F.} - I_{O.E.} - I_F$ is plotted in Fig.~\ref{fig:ISUM} as well, its value shall be $I_{Sum}\sim $ zero due to charge conservation, meaning that the measurement error is sufficiently small to allow the reconstruction of the current distribution in T-REX.
+In particular, $I_{TREK}$, $I_{T.F.}$, and $I_{O.E.}$ are shown in Figs.~\ref{fig:ITREK}, \ref{fig:ITF}, and \ref{fig:IOE} as a function of $V_{bias}$, and for different $B$.
+The diagram of $I_F$ is not shown here as all points show zero current.
+The current $I_{Sum} = I_{TREK} - I_{T.F.} - I_{O.E.} - I_F$ is plotted in Fig.~\ref{fig:ISUM} as well, its value shall be $I_{Sum}\sim $ zero due to charge conservation, meaning that the measurement error is sufficiently small to allow the reconstruction of the current distribution in T-REX.
 Hereby, the error bars display the accuracy for the current measurement system at $\pm \SI{0.05}{\milli\ampere}$, while the accuracy of $I_{TREK}$ is $<\SI{0.2}{\milli\ampere}$.
 The condition at \SI{-11}{\kilo\volt} for the $B=\SI{0.10}{\tesla}$ case, led to an outlier current value, as one of the amplifiers broke during that measurement.
 This, however, does not change the general trend found in experiments for all the conditions.